Under the Dome (film): Ban

 After the initial surge in viewers for the documentary, the Chinese government blocked access to the online video.
 By the end of March 1, 2015, all reports and reviews about the documentary Under the Dome were withdrawn from online websites including the People’s Daily Online and other mainstream platforms.
 The documentary was banned on March 7, 2015, in mainland China, by the Publicity Department of the Chinese Communist Party.
 The reason of banning was said to be the pressure of public perception of smog and the fear of collective action of the people.
 The advocation for grassroots movements from everyday people, as witnessed at the end of the film, instead of obeying the top-down hierarchical system in place in China was probably another factor that contributed to the ban.
 The documentary featured blatant environmental violations by factories and frank speech by authoritative figures, reasoning that punishments would likely do more harm by hurting the economy and people's livelihoods.

 Removal and censorship of Under the Dome from various websites caused a stir and prompted discussion among netizens across Chinese social media platforms.
 On Weibo, the topic reached 330 million views and over 740,000 comments.
 Upon release of Under the Dome, Chai Jing had access to official web-channels and the online network.
 Early support shown by officials and access to official online platforms prompted speculation over government environmental policy and interest.
 However, the fact that the film was first lauded by the Communist Party official, but then subsequently banned, illustrates the internal debate within the Chinese government over tackling the country’s dire pollution problems.
 The banning of the film in China evoked considerable criticism from within as Zhan Jiang, a professor of journalism and media studies in Beijing, declared that the documentary had “been spirited away by gremlins.”
 The contradictory actions of the government on Under the Dome—from supportive to against—implies that social media and censorship under China’s current conditions appear paradoxical and competitive in a political fashion.

+Hayes similarly notes that Under the Dome had a complicated relationship with the Chinese state.
+The film circulated through major platforms such as Youku and the People's Daily website and was publicly praised by the minister of environmental protection, but it was later restricted after its short period of official support.